QData/spacetimeformer/README.md

 # Spacetimeformer Multivariate Forecasting

-This repository contains the code for the paper, "**Long-Range Transformers for Dynamic Spatiotemporal Forecasting**", Grigsby, Wang and Qi, 2021. ([arxiv](https://arxiv.org/abs/2109.12218))
+This repository contains the code for the paper, "**Long-Range Transformers for Dynamic Spatiotemporal Forecasting**", Grigsby, Wang and Qi, 2021. ([arXiv](https://arxiv.org/abs/2109.12218))

 ![spatiotemporal_embedding](readme_media/st-graph.png)

 Transformers are a high-performance approach to sequence-to-sequence timeseries forecasting.
 However, stacking multiple sequences into each token only allows the model to learn *temporal* relationships across time.
 This can ignore important *spatial* relationships between variables.
 Our model (nickamed "Spacetimeformer") flattens multivariate timeseries into extended sequences where each token represents the value of one variable at a given timestep.
 Long-Range Transformers can then learn relationships over both time and space.
 For much more information, please refer to our paper.

-### We will be adding additional instructions, example commands and dataset links in the coming days.

 ## Installation
 This repository was written and tested for **python 3.8** and **pytorch 1.9.0**.